greenhost/BackJob/README.md

 ~~~

 ##Changelog
+- 0.50 - Changed the way internal requests are recognised, they are now checked by parameters instead of from-headers, should work nicer with proxied servers, and be more resilient against spoofing.
+Change the `key` field in configuration!
 - 0.45 - Added support for other HTTP methods and POST-data.
 - 0.44 - The timeout-setting now also affects the php-timeout setting with `set_time_limit`, thanks to martijnjonkers.
 - 0.43 - Added backlog-cleanup for the database, so that it won't fill up with completed requests.
 Keep in mind that there are two different time-scales, one for successfully finished jobs, and one for all jobs including failed ones.
 Setting these to 0 days will stop cleanup entirely, this might lead to an ever-expanding database!
 Thanks to Arno S for noticing this omission.